 Night orienteering uses controls that have reflective tape to make them more visible in the dark.

-Scrambles are essentially cross-country in nature but have two or more groups of controls with the participant is allowed to visit in any order.
+Scrambles are essentially cross-country in nature but have two or more groups of controls which the participant is allowed to visit in any order.

-The course descriptions sheet (clue sheet) that we use normally contains English text descriptions of the control features.
-We also use international symbolic descriptions for the advanced courses (Orange, Brown, Green, Red and Score).
+The course descriptions sheet (clue sheet) that we use normally contains English text descriptions of the control features for White and Yellow courses.
+We use international symbolic descriptions for the advanced courses (Brown, Green, Red and Score).
+We provide both English text and symbolic descriptions for the Orange course as it is a transition point in skill level.

 an all-weather sport.
-Short of tornados, floods, and large snow storms,
+Short of tornadoes, floods, and large snow

-the meet will go on as scheduled.
-In the rare case that a meet must be
+the event will go on as scheduled.
+In the rare case that an event must

-cancelled, every attempt will be made to notify participants who are known
+canceled, every attempt will be made to notify participants who are

 to be coming to the event.